 The Lake Whatcom Management Program charges fees for inspection and decontamination services to partially fund the Aquatic Invasive Species Prevention Program.

-Permit fees are not required for surfboards, paddle boards, and kite boards (of any size); float tubes and water sport toys; or inflatables that are 10 feet or less in length.
+Permit fees are not required for surfboards, paddle boards, and kite boards (of any size); float tubes and water sport toys; or non-motorized inflatables that are 10 feet or less in length.

 Planning an event?